-[Passed January 31, 2019; in effect from passage]
+[Repassed February 21, 2019; in effect 90 days from

+passage]

-AN ACT to amend and reenact §4-5-1, §4-5-2, §4-5-3, §4-5-4, and §4-5-5 of the Code of West Virginia, 1931, as amended; and to amend said code by adding thereto two new sections, designated §4-5-7 and §4-5-8, all relating to the Commission on Special Investigations; continuing the commission; clarifying composition and chairmanship of the commission and terms of members; redefining what constitutes a quorum for voting procedures of the commission; specifying contents of the commission's annual report; authorizing the employment of staff and the creation of certain staff positions; granting power to conduct interviews and request production from agencies of the state and its political subdivisions of books, records, documents, papers, and tangible things; authorizing the issuance of written requests for production in lieu of subpoenas; authorizing the director to issue subpoenas on the commission's behalf; authorizing the commission to require an agency head to appear before the commission to answer for an agency's failure to appear or produce requested or subpoenaed material or other failure to comply with a commission investigation; providing for executive session and confidentiality rights of witnesses; updating exemption of investigative materials from public disclosure; removing requirement for pre-approval of expenses of the commission by the Joint Committee on Government and Finance: providing procedures for the commission's retention and disposal of records; establishing new offenses of impersonating a commission member or staff member and of threatening or otherwise obstructing a commission member or staff; establishing criminal penalties; allowing the commission to award duty weapons to certain members on retirement; exempting the commission from the jurisdiction of the agency for surplus property within the Purchasing Division of the Department of Administration with respect to the disposal of the commission's primary and secondary duty weapons: authorizing sale of surplus weapons to active and retired members of the commission's investigative staff; and updating language and terms for clarity throughout.
+1 AN ACT to amend and reenact §4-5-1, §4-5-2, §4-5-3, §4-5-4, and §4-5-5 of the Code of West 2 Virginia, 1931, as amended: and to amend said code by adding thereto two new sections.
+3 designated §4-5-7 and §4-5-8, all relating to the Commission on Special Investigations; 4 continuing the commission; clarifying composition and chairmanship of the commission 5 and terms of members; redefining what constitutes a quorum for voting procedures of the 6 commission; specifying contents of the commission's annual report; authorizing the 7 employment of staff and the creation of certain staff positions; granting power to conduct 8 interviews and request production from agencies of the state and its political subdivisions 9 of books, records, documents, papers, and tangible things, but exempting items deemed 10 confidential under state or federal law; authorizing the issuance of written requests for 11 production in lieu of subpoenas; authorizing the director to issue subpoenas on the 12 commission's behalf; authorizing the commission to require an agency head to appear 13 before the commission to answer for an agency's failure to appear or produce requested 14 or subpoenaed material or other failure to comply with a commission investigation; providing for executive session and confidentiality rights of witnesses; updating exemption 15 16 of investigative materials from public disclosure; removing requirement for pre-approval of 17 expenses of the commission by the Joint Committee on Government and Finance; 18 requiring that protected information provided to the commission be kept confidential, 19 private, and secure in the same manner required of the government entity from which the 20 information was received; providing procedures and requirements for the commission's 21 retention and disposal of records; establishing new offenses of impersonating a 22 commission member or staff member and of threatening or otherwise obstructing a 23 commission member or staff; establishing criminal penalties; allowing the commission to 24 award duty weapons to certain members on retirement; exempting the commission from 25 the jurisdiction of the Agency for Surplus Property within the Purchasing Division of the 26 Department of Administration with respect to the disposal of the commission's primary and secondary duty weapons; authorizing sale of surplus weapons to active and retired members of the commission's investigative staff; and updating language and terms for clarity throughout.